ivokabel/ivokabel.github.io/_drafts/2018-01-10-chapter-2-smooth-refraction-approximation-layered-model.md

 *TODO: Broken energy conservation due to refracted directions...*
 </p>

-*You can, as well, see that there is something wrong with the model when the medium attenuation is week.
-Although we used a physically-plausible energy-conserving ~~Lambert~~ model for the inner layer, the model is much lighter than one would expect it to be for some settings.
-In the furnace test (the constant white light configuration) we can clearly see that it reflects more energy than it receives from the environment which is a sign of an energy conservation problem.
+*Although we used a physically-plausible energy-conserving model for the inner layer, the resulting inner layer model is much lighter than one would expect for some settings.
+In the furnace test (constant white light configuration) we can clearly see that it reflects more energy than it receives from the environment which is a sign of an energy conservation problem.
 I spent a non-trivial amount of time to crack this problem, but I won in the end and I gained some important computer graphics knowledge on this way.
-Long story short: the problem is caused by the compression and decompression of light when crossing an interface between media with different indices of refraction.*
+Long story short: the problem is caused by us neglecting the **compression and decompression of light** when crossing an interface between media with different indices of refraction.*

 In this section I will explain how to obtain a correct energy-conserving BSDF under a smooth refractive interface with a single scattering event.
 To do that, I will have to dig deeper into the theory of BDSFs, so if you are not feeling nerdy enough, just skip to the "Inner layer formula" sub-section, which summarizes the whole inner model formula including the compensation derived in this chapter.